 The CLTRe Toolkit is developed with some of the leading research universities and centers in Europe, ensuring a scientifically sound tool.

 Security Culture is all about people.
 The CLTRe Toolkit measure culture using human readable assessments.

 A key to security culture is to easily communicate progress and status.
 The CLTRe Toolkit Reports are made to quickly demonstrate the current status and trends.

-A Software-as-a-Service, the CLTRe Toolkit is available to use wherever you and your users are.
+A Software-as-a-Service, the CLTRe Toolkit is always available to use wherever you and your users are.
+No installation needed.

 The CLTRe Tookit is designed to be language and culture agnostic, an important feature for multinational corporations.